 Stress Management

 According to a recent study, 45% of students in high school admit to being stressed almost every day.
 61% of teenagers between 13 and 17 feel stress over producing satisfactory grades.
+The American Institute of Stress notes 75% of high school students and 50% of middle schoolers report feeling stressed by schoolwork on a regular basis.

 Experiencing school and college life can be overwhelming at times due to various factors.
 Starting from excelling in studies, relations with friends and peers, or managing the already set standards by teachers or parents.
 If the stress piles up, it can affect mental health, physical health, and even performance.